nouariabderahmane4-del/orbit/README.md

 ## 🌞 Overview

-Orbit is a **fully interactive, fully customizable 3D model of our Solar System**, built to help students learn astronomy through hands-on experimentation.
+Orbit is a **fully interactive, fully customizable 3D model of our Solar System**, built to help kids learn astronomy through hands-on experimentation.

 This simulation allows users to: